dboddie-canonical-work/disgorged-docs/snapcraft-hook-support.rst

 ..
 19069.md

-.. \_snapcraft-hook-support:
+.. _snapcraft-hook-support:

 Snapcraft hook support
 ======================

 A hook is an executable file that runs within a snap’s confined environment when a specific action occurs.

 The filename of the executable is based on the name of the hook.
 If this file exists, *snapd* will execute the file when required by that hook’s action.
-See `Supported snap hooks <supported-snap-hooks.md>`__ for more details on which hooks are supported.
+See :ref:`Supported snap hooks <supported-snap-hooks>` for more details on which hooks are supported.

-`Snapcraft <snapcraft-overview.md>`__ can integrate hooks into a snap using two methods:
+:ref:`Snapcraft <snapcraft-overview>` can integrate hooks into a snap using two methods:

 1. Using a project-wide ``snap/hooks`` directory
 ------------------------------------------------